quicwg/base-drafts/draft-ietf-quic-recovery.md

 TCP conflates transmission sequence number at the sender with delivery sequence number at the receiver, which results in retransmissions of the same data carrying the same sequence number, and consequently to problems caused by "retransmission ambiguity".
-QUIC separates the two: QUIC uses a packet sequence number (referred to as the "packet number") for transmissions, and any data that is to be delivered to the receiving application(s) is sent in one or more streams, with stream offsets encoded within STREAM frames inside of packets that determine delivery order.
+QUIC separates the two: QUIC uses a packet number for transmissions, and any data that is to be delivered to the receiving application(s) is sent in one or more streams, with delivery order determined by stream offsets encoded within STREAM frames.

 QUIC's packet number is strictly increasing, and directly encodes transmission order.
 A higher QUIC packet number signifies that the packet was sent later,